vibhavparekh05-afk/IHWP_PROJECT/README.md

 2. Respond to all 12 questions according to your feelings during the last few weeks.
 3. Click "Calculate My Score" button.
 4. Your outcome will immediately appear, showing a general burnout risk level (Low, Moderate, or High) and a **detailed score breakdown** for each of the three core dimensions.
-5. There is also a daily tip which changes on daily basis.